Information Security Management (ISM) in ITIL: A Practical Overview

 4. Authenticity and Non-repudiation: Business transactions must be trustworthy.
 A customer wants to know their payment went through correctly and without dispute.

 These principles guide every decision in ISM.
-They also build trust with clients, partners, and employees.
+They also build trust with a client, partners, and employees.

 The Role of ISM Policies